 - Succinctly describe what we consider to be good or bad reform of this range

-- Give the RAG’s proposed response to this consultation
+- Show RAG’s actual response to the consultation

 To Ofcom’s credit, they provide a thorough explanation of the reasons why telephone numbers that begin 070 have become a magnet to fraudsters in their consultation document.
 When mobile telephony was still new, the UK regulator decided to group ‘personal’ or ‘follow me’ numbers that begin 070 alongside the numbers beginning 07 and which are associated with mobile phones.
 However, these uses are very different, and the confusion between them leads to exploitation of telecoms customers not just in the UK but also worldwide.
 The cost for dialling an 070 number is typically higher than that for calling a mobile phone, and part of that fee may be paid to the recipient of the call.
 This creates an incentive for criminals to exploit the confusion between 070 numbers and ordinary mobile phone numbers.